 - The existing conditions flood extents have not been revised based on the spill rate from the Turkey Creek Watershed Study; - There is inline attenuation in the design of the preferred alternative; - The volume is currently based on a 1-in-100 year event in the Turkey Creek watershed and a 1-in-100 year event in the Howard/Bouffard watershed.
-It was discussed that using a 1-in-25 year event in the Howard/Bouffard area does not make a significant difference to the proposed infrastructure; - Regarding the impacts of the proposed solution on the Canard River, it is understood that ERCA requires no more than a 2 centimetre increase in water levels.
+It was discussed that using a 1-in-25 year event in the Howard/Bouffard area does not make a significant difference to the proposed infrastructure; - Regarding the impacts of the proposed solution on the Canard River, it is understood that ERCA typically requires no more than a 1 centimetre increase in water levels.
 This translates to approximately a 500 litres per second increase in flow; - The stormwater facility could be naturalized; - The use of parks for storage is not being objected to in principle, but the details would be required for further evaluation; - The use of natural areas for storage was discussed.
 The land designation would have to be confirmed through the ongoing secondary plan; and, - For the tailwater, the project team used a 1-in-5 year Detroit River water level, which is approximately the same as a 1-in-25 year level in the Canard River.
+This corresponds to a water level of 175.35 metres.